konevc/chatgpt_miniapp/README.md

 Copy main.js and main.css to your server with **public https:// access**.

+**Don't forget** to add this domain in widgetCSP": {"resource_domains": [...]}

 ## Run app in ChatGPT

 1. Enable [developer mode](https://platform.openai.com/docs/guides/developer-mode)
-2. Add your app in Settings > Connectors: specify name of your app and endpoint to your MCP server
+2. Add your app in Settings > Connectors: specify name of your app and endpoint to your MCP server, turn "Authorization" off.
 3. Create a new Project, and add the app via "+" button.

 ## Next steps